DAR Depends on Active Junior Members

 |

 LeadershipJunior Members have served in a variety of leadership positions at the chapter and state level.
 Laura Linder, Ellen White, Joan Coker and Mary Dolan served as State President of C.A.R.
 Juniors serving as state officers include Deborah Welch Aerni, Dawn Feldkamp, Jean Bode, Cherry Felkins, Wendi Callenius, and Candace Cain.
 Other former Juniors have gone on to become Nebraska State Regents: Jacquelyn Wehrman, 1984-1986; Ellen White, 2000-2002; and LeAnn Reichenberg, 2006-2008.
-Both Ellen White and LeAnn Reichenberg went on to achieve the honor of being elected Vice President General at the National level.
+Ellen White, LeAnn Reichenberg, and Candace Cain were elected Vice President General at the National level.

 |